A woman resting in bed while holding a bottle of wine

 This drop in temperature, combined with other symptoms, can quickly put us in danger by leading to hypothermia.
 If someone has been drinking heavily and feels unusually cold, immediate medical attention should be sought.

-Symptom 7: Unconsciousness or Inability To Wake Up
+7. Unconsciousness or Inability To Wake up

 One of the most alarming symptoms of alcohol poisoning is unconsciousness or the inability to be roused.
 Passing out after heavy drinking isn't just a deep sleep — it might be a sign of a dangerous level of alcohol in the bloodstream.